mscott99/matthew_s_scott_zettel/docs/Setup workflows/Setup latex suite.md

 Back to [[Obsidian, Zotero and Git Technical Set Up|workflows]], [[index|menu]].

+# Abstract
+Write your latex math using snippets, which is a great speed-up.

+# Instructions
 - Install from community plugins
 - Press "enable"
 - Press "options", or go to settings